hughjones/Spring2020/lessons/lesson0.md

 Include:

 - Name, year, what you're studying, and why you're in this class
-- If you were a digital entity, what would you be and why?
+- Where in the world are you most excited/nervous to see change?

 Remember your new classmates, because you'll be introducing each other!